 - Increased motor starting capability and improved air conditioner starting

 The speed of the engine will automatically adjust with the smart throttle technology, resulting in better fuel efficiency and less noise.

-This generator does have a fuel gauge and a low oil warning light.
+This portable generator does have a fuel gauge and a low oil warning light.

 Like with the Yamaha EF2000iSv2, this portable generator is another example of a reliable, powerful tool that also has a great looking design.

 This model is heavier and a bit bigger than the EF2000iSv2, but it has a similar aesthetic.

 - Dual handles for easier transport

 - Best portable generator to power an aircon